 Bed bug infestations are on the rise throughout the country, and infestation rates show little sign of easing any time soon.
-While most victims of bed bug bites survive their ordeal with little or no ill affect, others often struggle with the linger impact of scarring from their bites and rashes.
-Those scars can be debilitating if left untreated, and can be the cause of embarrassment, anxiety and depression.
+While most victims of bed bug bites survive their ordeal with little or no ill effect, others often struggle with the lingering impact of scarring from their bites and rashes.
+Those scars can be debilitating if left untreated and can be the cause of embarrassment, anxiety, and depression.

 As always, the best defense against bed bug bites is the elimination of the infestation itself.
 If you fear your home or office has been invaded by bed bugs now is the time to call in a bed bug removal expert.
 The sooner you address the infestation the better.